FOURTH EDITION | EDUCATION SERVICE

 Given your GI Bill education benefit level and choice of school, you may not need student loans.
-Depending upon your time in service, your tuition and fees charges could be completely or mostly covered, depending upon your choice of a school or program.
-If you do take out loans, make sure you fully understand capitalized interest and the repayment terms or you may become heavily indebted.
+Depending upon your time in service, your tuition and fees charges could be completely or mostly covered.
+This also depends upon your choice of a school or program.
+It is essential to research other options such as grants before considering taking out a loan.
+If you do take out loans, make sure you understand capitalized interest and the repayment terms or you may become heavily indebted.
 Other questions to ask yourself:

 According to the Consumer Financial Protection Bureau (CFPB) and ED, there are currently more than 40 million student loan borrowers with over $1.1 trillion in outstanding debt, surpassing credit card debt.
 If you assume a large amount of student loan debt you may not qualify for home or auto loans and may have to delay saving for retirement, starting a family, or starting a business.
-The authoritative guide to help you determine how much college will cost and help you through the application process is VA's GI Bill Comparison tool.
+The authoritative tool to help you determine how much tuition and fees your benefits will cover and how much you will need to pay is VA’s GI Bill Comparison Tool.

-If you must take out loans to help pay for school, consider a Federal Direct Loan from the U.S. Department of Education as repayment terms are generally more flexible and there are greater consumer protections.
-Check the online tools available through the Department of Education at studentaid.ed.gov and the Department of Education’s Financial Aid Shopping Sheet.
+If you must take out loans to help pay for school, consider a Federal Direct Loan from ED as repayment terms are generally more flexible and there are greater consumer protections.
+Check the online tools available through ED at studentaid.ed.gov and the Department of Education’s Financial Aid Shopping Sheet.

 1. Department of Labor’s My Next Move for Vets